 - Terms being offered (request of funds) – How much are you looking for and what are the terms?

-- Capital Structure & Valuation – how do you come to the number & current investors
+- Capital Structure & Valuation – how did you calculate your valuation and what other investors are involved?

 - Use of Funds – what are you going to use the funds for?

 - Exit Strategy – how and when will investors make their money back?